 Before delving into any steps that involve editing core files like functions.php, .htaccess, or php.ini, it’s advised that you backup your website, so that if you have a real issue you’ve got an error-free copy.
 This would only be used in an emergency, but it’s good to have there just in case.

-If you enjoyed reading this article about “The link you followed has expired” error message, you should read these as well:
+If you enjoyed reading this article on “the link you followed has expired”, you should check out this one about WordPress plugin update failed.